sanskritiigarg/CS50P-final_project/README.md

 If the user wants a table and has input a correct table format, then a table of the matched candidates is displayed in the terminal.
 It is of the specified format.
 If there are any unmatched candidates, they will be displayed in a table even if the user does not want a table of matched candidates.

+The supported table formats are mentioned in [tabulate](https://pypi.org/project/tabulate/) documentation.
+The formats are to be written exactly as stated in the documentation.

 ## TODO:
 #### Download
 Download the Repository through Clone Repository or Download Zip